Article · Apr 24, 2026

 }, [record.id, form]);

-form.setError('field', { message }) is the right primitive for server errors.
-The error displays under the field, the form stays dirty, the user can fix and resubmit.
+form.setError('fieldName', { message }) places the error under the named field.
+The form stays dirty, the user can fix it and resubmit.

-form.setError('root', { message }) is for form-level errors (network failure, generic 500).
-The error displays wherever you render form.formState.errors.root.message, typically as a banner above the submit button.
+form.setError('root', { message }) is for form-level errors: network failures, generic 500s, anything that does not map to one field.
+Render it wherever you place form.formState.errors.root.message, usually above the submit button.

-Errors set with setError clear on the next validation pass.
-If you set an email error and the user re-edits the email field and blurs, the server-side error goes away.
-That is usually what you want.
+One behaviour worth knowing: errors set with setError clear on the next validation pass.
+Set an email error, user re-edits the email field and blurs, server-side error disappears.
+That is generally what you want.

 Gotcha: nested objects and array fields